If you become ill with sickness and/or diarrhoea it may be symptoms of food poisoning. Food poisoning is tested by giving a faecal sample.

 What to do if you suspect you have food poisoning

-- Visit your GP, and submit the sample according to your GP instruction.
+- Visit your GP, and submit a sample.

 - If you handle food in the course of your work, inform your employer immediately and refrain from work until you have not experienced any symptoms for a 48 hour period.